vecin2/em_automation/README.md

  -_database.find("SELECT * FROM VERB where name='my_verb'")
  -_database.list("SELECT NAME FROM VERB where name like '%create%'")

+### SQLTable
+This object is not in context but is retrieve by `_db.find` or `db.fetch`.
+It is a list of dictionaries.
+It has the following method to allow extract data from teh
 ### _emprj
  It extract different information from the current EM project: